ruhulmus/pdf-size-reduce/README.md

 ***Step 2 :  ***

-filename of the PDF that is to be converted
+So now you can execute the the `shrinkpdf.sh`

-So now you can execute the the shrinkpdf.sh
+`sudo ./shrinkpdf.sh sample-pdf.pdf output.pdf 150`

 More Detials :